-However in the 4th century Roman civilisation declined.
+However in the 4th century Roman civilization declined.
 The last Roman soldiers left Britain in 407 AD.
 The Roman buildings at Derby were abandoned and fell into ruins.

 DANISH AND SAXON DERBY

-However in 917 the native Saxons captured Derby and it became part of the kingdom of England.
+In 917 the native Saxons captured Derby and it became part of the kingdom of England.
 Derby was more than a fortified settlement.
 Derby was also a place of trade.
-In the 10th century it had a mint and a market.
+In the 10th century, it had a mint and a market.
 Craftsmen would have worked in the little town, men like blacksmiths, coopers, carpenters and comb makers.